-- When prompted for curriculum, in Question 1 select either
+- When prompted to select a curriculum, in Question 1 select either "Biomedical Research

-- If you have previously completed an approved human subject research protections course, select a choice for Question 2.
+* If you have previously completed an approved human subject research protections course, select it for Question 2.
 If you are unsure whether a course you have taken is approved, please contact the ORI.

 - The Learner Menu will then display the course.
 Click “Enter” to begin.
 You do not have to finish all modules at one time; CITI saves your scores each time you submit answers so you can log out and resume later.

-Contact the Office of Research Integrity (x7800) or e-mail the Research Integrity Administrator if you have any questions or problems registering.
+Contact the Office of Research Integrity (x7800) or e-mail the Research Integrity Administrator at firstname.lastname@example.org if you have any questions or problems registering.

-All members of the research team (anyone consenting participants, collecting participant data, or analyzing identifiable data), working on expedited or full review protocols must complete the basic course of the CITI training.
+All members of the research team (anyone consenting participants, collecting participant data, or analyzing identifiable data), working on expedited or full review protocols must complete either the Biomedical or Social Behavioral course of the CITI training.
 Training requirements for exempt protocols are different in that only the PI (and student for student projects) must complete the CITI course.

 Completion of the CITI training program is automatically recorded and can be verified by the UAF Office of Research Integrity.
-For individuals who have selected UAF as their participating institution in their CITI profile, verification records are sent to the individual and the UAF Office of Research Integrity.
-Please save a hard copy or electronic copy of your verification letter for your own records.
+For individuals who have selected UAF as their participating institution in their CITI profile, verification records are accessible to both the individual and the UAF Office of Research Integrity.
 If you previously completed CITI courses while affiliated with another institution, you can allow the UAF ORI access to your records by logging into your CITI account and selecting the option to add an institutional affiliation.
 This will not remove your original institutional affiliation.

 Other Training Sites